 Digital Document Access

-All Trust & Will customers have on-demand digital access to their documents in perpetuity.
+All Trust & Will customers have on-demand digital access to their completed documents in perpetuity.
 There’s no additional fee for access at any time.

 Unlimited Updates in the First Year

 All Trust & Will plans come with free unlimited updates during the first year following document creation.
 There’s no charge for revising Trust & Will documents during this period, no matter how significant the changes are.

 After the first year, further documentation updates require payment of an annual fee.
 For Guardian and Will customers, the annual fee is relatively low — equal to about two lattes.
 For Trust customers, the annual fee is 10 times greater, which makes sense given the relative complexity of revocable living trusts and asset schedules.

 But much like a Netflix or Hulu subscription, you need only pay the annual fee when you plan to use the service.
 For people whose needs or assets change frequently, that means keeping a full-time subscription.
 Those whose needs change infrequently or only with a major life change can subscribe only during the years they need to make changes.